 d) increasing the strength of the metal

 Explanation: In addition to lowering the strain energy, the regrouping of edge dislocations into low-angle boundaries has a second important effect.
 This is the removal of general lattice curvature.
 As a result of polygonization, crystal segments lying between a pair of low-angle boundaries approach the state of strain-free crystals with flat uncurved planes.

-5. An edge dislocation is capable of moving by climb in a direction _____ to the slip plane.
+5. An edge dislocation is capable of moving by a climb in a direction _____ to the slip plane.

-Explanation: An edge dislocation is capable of moving either by slip on its slip plane or by climb in a direction perpendicular to its slip plane.
+Explanation: An edge dislocation is capable of moving either by slip on its slip plane or by a climb in a direction perpendicular to its slip plane.
 The driving force for these movements comes from the strain energy of the dislocations, which decreases as a result of polygonization.

 6. The rate of polygonization increases rapidly with _____